 What about "Made in Portugal" labelling rules?

-Under EU Regulation 1007/2011, a garment qualifies for "Made in Portugal" labelling only if the last substantial transformation (cut-and-sew) occurred in Portugal.
+Under EU Regulation 1007/2011, a garment qualifies for "Made in Portugal" only if the last substantial transformation (cut-and-sew) occurred in Portugal.
 Importing semi-finished pieces and finishing them in Portugal does not qualify.
-Buyers and customs authorities can audit this.
-Factories operating compliantly will document the cut-and-sew location on production records.
 See our Made in Portugal guide for the full regulatory picture.

-How do I know if a factory is the right fit before placing an order?
+How do I know if a factory is the right fit?

-Beyond the 6-dimension evaluation framework above, the strongest signal is sample-round velocity.
-A first sample produced accurately within 4-6 weeks, with clear comments and 1-2 revision rounds, predicts a smooth bulk production.
-A first sample that takes 8+ weeks, comes back with multiple defects, or surfaces communication delays predicts production trouble.
-Don't ignore sampling friction in the hope it'll improve at bulk.
-It rarely does.
+Sample-round velocity is the single best predictor.
+A first sample produced accurately within 4-6 weeks, with clear comments and 1-2 revision rounds, predicts smooth bulk production.
+A first sample that takes 8+ weeks or comes back with multiple defects predicts production trouble.
+Don't ignore sampling friction.